 It’s a level of disconnect that you simply don’t get any other way.
-You’re in the wild, there’s no one nearby, you can’t even hear the sounds of civilisation.
+You’re in the wild; there’s no one nearby, you can’t even hear the sounds of civilization.
 In today’s hectic world, this is hard to imagine, but wild camping is one way to achieve it.

 The situation for wild or freedom camping in New Zealand can seem a little confusing.
 Basically, it is legal, but local councils can set their own rules, so you’ll need to do a bit of research while planning your trip.
 That’s where we come in!
-We’ve gathered together the history, rules and tips of wild camping in New Zealand to inspire you to try this unique experience.
+We’ve gathered together the history, rules, and tips of wild camping in New Zealand to inspire you to try this unique experience.

 Given that it’s a country that has always been in touch with the power of nature, freedom of movement in public spaces is a right that’s enshrined in New Zealand’s Bill of Rights.
 Freedom camping in New Zealand is still legal, but it’s important to fully understand your rights and responsibilities as a free camper, particularly given recent changes.

 In 2011 a new Freedom Camping Act was passed to clarify the status of wild camping in New Zealand.
-This act also empowered local councils to restrict or stop wild camping in New Zealand if they have good reason.
+This act also empowered local councils to restrict or stop wild camping in New Zealand if they have a good reason.
 Brought in because of litter and damage caused by campers, the local council’s powers on this issue also extend to fining $200 to freedom campers in restricted areas.

 Many argue that this is actually unlawful (the Freedom Act requires local councils to have specific reasons for any bans, and does not allow for blanket bans) and that there’s a certain amount of lobbying from the owners of campgrounds going on.

-Nevertheless, we know that as visitors to the country the last thing you’ll want to do is run into any trouble.
-We’d recommend phoning the local council or Visitor Information Centre of the areas you want to visit to ask which areas prohibit wild camping and which don’t.
+Nevertheless, we know that as visitors to the country, the last thing you’ll want to do is run into any trouble.
+We’d recommend phoning the local council or the Visitor Information Centre of the areas you want to visit to ask which areas prohibit wild camping and which don’t.
 If they can’t give you an answer, assume it’s OK to wild camp on any public land in the region.

 When you do find yourself in a district that forbids free camping, fear not!
-The wonderful Department of Conservation (DOC) have set up and manage public camping areas throughout New Zealand – these are often free, or have very low prices.
+The wonderful Department of Conservation (DOC) has set up and manage public camping areas throughout New Zealand – these are often free or have very low prices.
 Facilities match the prices, in that they’re minimal, but the locations are lovely.

 Above all, leave no trace and respect the environment you’re in.
 No one should ever know you were there, even if they hike past only the next day.
-That means choose a sensible place to pitch your tent – i.e. a flat piece of land where you don’t need to crush any flora or fauna to make space.
+That means choose a sensible place to pitch your tent – i.e., a flat piece of land where you don’t need to crush any flora or fauna to make space.

 Keep things peaceful while you’re camping overnight.
 Even if it looks like there’s no one for miles, sound carries.
-Additionally, if you’re making noise then you could be scaring away wildlife – and remember, the countryside is their home first and foremost.
+Additionally, if you’re making noise, then you could be scaring away wildlife – and remember, the countryside is their home first and foremost.